ethereumjs/keythereum/README.md

     id: 'e13b209c-3b2f-4327-bab0-3bef2e51630d',
     version: 3
 }

+// asynchronous
+keythereum.dump(password, dk.privateKey, dk.salt, dk.iv, kdf, function (keyObject) {
+    // do stuff!
+});

 ```
+Note that this creates an object and not a JSON string.
 In Node, the `exportToFile` method provides an easy way to export this formatted key object to file.
 It creates a JSON file in the `keystore` sub-directory, and uses geth's current file-naming convention (ISO timestamp concatenated with the key's derived Ethereum address).
 ```
-keythereum.exportToFile(json);
+keythereum.exportToFile(keyObject);
 ```
 After successful key export, you will see a message like:
 ```